bitovi/academy/src/technology-consulting/5-communication.md

 #### Techniques for diffusing tensions and finding solutions

-**Use active listening techniques to understand all perspectives.** When conflicts arise, it’s important to listen actively to all parties involved.
+**Use active listening techniques to understand all perspectives.** When conflicts arise, it’s important to listen actively to everyone involved.
 This means giving your full attention, asking clarifying questions, and paraphrasing what you’ve heard to ensure understanding.
 Active listening helps everyone feel heard and respected.

 **Facilitate problem-solving sessions that focus on common goals and interests rather than positions.** When mediating conflicts, steer the conversation towards shared goals and interests.
 Instead of focusing on who’s right or wrong, encourage the team to work together to find a solution that benefits everyone.

-**Explore win-win solutions where possible and seek compromise when necessary.** Aim for solutions that satisfy all parties involved.
+**Explore win-win solutions where possible and seek compromise when necessary.** Aim for solutions that satisfy everyone involved.
 However, when a perfect win-win isn’t possible, seek compromises that address the most critical concerns of each side.
 This approach helps maintain team cohesion and morale.

 Tips and techniques: